mj-mayank/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

+## Dataset Details:
+In the given dataset, there are 111 columns with total rows as 39717.
+The data set is from past loan applications which show the status of Default, Current or Fully paid.
+We have 2 types of variables:
+- One which gives information about the customer behavior while paying the loan.
+- Second types of variables are which impact the loan decision for the company like employment length, home ownership, verification status.

-## General Information
+## Steps Taken:

-The basis idea for the analysis is to understand the driving factor leading to loan default.

 The analysis is divided into four main parts:
-1. Data understanding
+1. Data cleaning & Preprocessing
-2. Data cleaning (cleaning missing values, removing columns which are not used for analysis etc.)
-3. Data Analysis
+2. Exploratory Data Analysis
+3. Feature Engineering
-4. Recommendations
+4. Model Building & Recommendations

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->